GoogleChrome/web.dev/src/site/content/en/blog/building-a-settings-component/index.md

 {% endAside %}

 The goal was an easy to manage and animated visual highlight for user feedback.
-By using a box shadow I can prevent effecting layout with the effect.
+By using a box shadow I can avoid [triggering layout](https://web.dev/animations-guide/#triggers) with the effect.
 I do this by creating a shadow that's not blurred and matches the circular shape of the thumb element.
 Then I change and transition it's spread size on hover.